nicholasschirmer/payroll/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+# Blockers

+## Issues generating mock data.

+- AI has come a long way but data however agricultural work does not seem to fall under its area of understanding. potentially some valuable trining data here for the future of agricultural AI

+## Issues using reduce functionality due to user error

+- Lost some time to my stupidity and forgetting to pull the data asyncronously.